denniskjellin/Utils/README.md

 Refer to the `wp-config.php` file in this repository to see an example.

 ## Start Debugging
 Open a `terminal window` within your `project directory`.
-Ensure you're in the `correct path` where the `debug.log` file is located.
+Ensure you're in the correct path where the `debug.log` file is located.
+On different setups the location of the `debug.log` file may vary.
+On a basic `WordPress` installation you will find the `debug.log` in the `wp-content` folder.

-Execute the following command in the terminal:
+Execute the following command in the `terminal`:
 ```php
 tail -f debug.log
 ```